Understanding Heat And Cold Therapy

 Understanding Hot And Cold Therapy | Capitol Physical Therapy | Washington DC Physical Therapists

-Have you ever ran your hand under cold water after receiving a minor burn?
+Have you ever run your hand under cold water after receiving a minor burn?

 These homemade approaches to pain management are examples of heat and cold therapy.

-Of course, seeing a Washington DC physical therapist for heat and cold therapy is a little more involved than that.
+Of course, seeing our Washington DC physical therapists for heat and cold therapy is a little more involved than homemade approaches.

-Unlike many pain management techniques, heat and cold therapy is passive, non invasive, and non addictive.
+Unlike many physical therapy techniques for pain, heat and cold therapy is passive, and non invasive.

-As a result, it remains a popular option for managing pain.
+As a result, it remains a popular natural treatment solution for managing pain and many other conditions.

 Let’s take a closer look at heat and cold therapy, how it works, and how your physical therapist might use it.